rabbitmq/rabbitmq-website/site/queues.md

 Automatic acknowledgement mode can also overwhelm consumers which cannot process messages as quickly as they are delivered.
-This can result in permanetly growing memory usage and/or OS swapping for the consumer process.
+This can result in permanently growing memory usage and/or OS swapping for the consumer process.

 Manual acknowledgement mode provides a way to [set a limit on the number